vinfreecs/genga/docs/Collisions.rst

 Note that this parameter causes some more iterations in the Bulirsh-Stoer routine and can slightly increase the run time of a simulation.

-In :numref:`figCollision` is shown an example of the influence of the collision precision.
+In :numref:`figCollision` is shown an example of the influence of the collision precision, and in :numref:`figCollisionZoom` is shown a zoomed region with different :literal:`Collision Precision` values.

 .. figure:: plots/Collision.png
    :name: figCollision